Raks-Javac/TrkoApp/README.md

 # trko

-A sample app made with flutter.
+A sample app made with flutter and a backend rest api.